Johnny Appleseed: Legacy

-From 1962 to 1980, a high-school athletic league made up of schools from around the Mansfield, Ohio, area used the name the "Johnny Appleseed Conference".
+From 1962 to 1980, a high school athletic league made up of schools from around the Mansfield, Ohio, area used the name the "Johnny Appleseed Conference".

-In 1966, the U.S. Postal Service issued a 5-cent stamp commemorating Johnny Appleseed.
+In 1966, the U.S. Postal Service issued a five-cent stamp commemorating Johnny Appleseed.

 A memorial in Spring Grove Cemetery in Cincinnati, Ohio, stands on the summit of the grounds in Section 134.
 A circular garden surrounds a large stone upon which a bronze statue of Chapman stands, face looking skywards, holding an apple-seedling tree in one hand and a book in the other.
 A bronze cenotaph identifies him as Johnny Appleseed and gives a brief biography and eulogy.

+A bronze statue of Chapman sits on a bench on Jefferson Boulevard in Fort Wayne, Indiana, offering a red apple to visitors who sit beside him.
+Unveiled in 2020, the sculpture was created by Gary Tillery.

 March 11 and September 26 are sometimes celebrated as Johnny Appleseed Day.
 The September date is Appleseed's acknowledged birthdate, but the March date is sometimes preferred because it falls during planting season.

 Johnny Appleseed Elementary School is a public school in Leominster, Massachusetts, his birthplace.
 Mansfield, Ohio, one of Appleseed's stops in his peregrinations, was home to Johnny Appleseed Middle School until it closed in 1989.

 In 1984, Jill and Michael Gallina published a biographical musical, Johnny Appleseed.

 In 2016, John Chapman appeared in Tracy Chevalier's historical fiction novel At the Edge of the Orchard.

-A large terracotta sculpture of Johnny Appleseed, created by Viktor Schreckengost (1906-2008), adorns the front of the Lakewood High School Civic Auditorium in Lakewood, Ohio.
+A large terracotta sculpture of Johnny Appleseed, created by Viktor Schreckengost (1906–2008), adorns the front of the Lakewood High School Civic Auditorium in Lakewood, Ohio.
 Although the local board of education deemed Appleseed too "eccentric" a figure to grace the front of the building (renaming the sculpture simply "Early Settler"), students, teachers, and parents alike still call the sculpture by its intended name: "Johnny Appleseed".

+Apple uses John and Jane Appleseed as generic name, in a reference to Johnny.